appbaseio/Docs/content/docs/reactivesearch/vue/search/SearchBox.md

 |------|----------|
 |  `Boolean` |   Yes   |

 Defaults to `false`.
 When set to `true`, recent searches are returned as suggestions as per the recent suggestions config (either defaults, or as set through `recentSuggestionsConfig` or via Recent Suggestions settings in the control plane).
-Appbase.io recommends defining a unique id(`userId` property) in `appbaseConfig` prop for each user to personalize the recent searches.
+Appbase.io recommends defining a unique id(`userId` property) in `reactivesearchAPIConfig` prop for each user to personalize the recent searches.

-> Note: Please note that this feature only works when `recordAnalytics` is set to `true` in `appbaseConfig`.
+> Note: Please note that this feature only works when `recordAnalytics` is set to `true` in `reactivesearchAPIConfig`.

 ### recentSuggestionsConfig